w3c-ccg/traceability-interop/tests/postman/README.md

 ## OAuth 2.0 Configuration

-Postman tests make use of OAuth 2.0 client credentials flow for authentication, which may result in a billable event for configured authentication providers.
+_**NOTE:** Postman tests make use of OAuth 2.0 client credentials flow for authentication, which **may result in a billable event** for configured authentication providers._

 ### Client Credentials Grant